nus-cs2103-AY2021S1/ip/docs/README.md

 3. Open your terminal.

-4. Navigate to the _home folder_ for your Duck.
+4. Navigate to the _home folder_ for your Duck in your terminal.

 5. Run `java -jar duke.jar` to start.
 The GUI similar to the below should appear in a few seconds.
    ![Duke](Ui.png)